Micromobility.com Inc (MCOM) Stock Price and Analyst Predictions - News Heater

 MCOM) stock’s latest price update

-The stock price of Micromobility.com Inc (NASDAQ: MCOM) has plunged by -4.19 when compared to previous closing price of 0.03, but the company has seen a -11.85% decline in its stock price over the last five trading sessions.
+Micromobility.com Inc (NASDAQ: MCOM)’s stock price has plunge by -8.17relation to previous closing price of 0.02.
+Nevertheless, the company has seen a -42.81% plunge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-08-17 that Micromobility.com Inc. (NASDAQ:MCOM ) Q2 2023 Results Conference Call August 14, 2023 5:30 PM ET Company Participants Gary Dvorchak – MD, The Blueshirt Group Salvatore Palella – Founder and CEO Giulio Profumo – CFO Operator Thank you for standing by, and welcome to the micromobility.com Inc. Second Quarter 2023 Earnings Conference Call.
 As a reminder, today’s program will be recorded.

 Sponsored